chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.5.8 =
+* load scripts only if shortcode is in use defaults to false - load all the time
+* added option to choose where all scripts will load: header or footer

 = 1.5.7 =
 * option to only load scripts if shortcode is in use